Frequently Asked Questions About Management Buyouts

 This person is the natural leader of the group and will continue as President once the Management Buyout is completed.
 As the leader, this person will represent the Management Buyout group in discussions with both the owner and the various financial partners who you engage to complete the buyout.

-The number of people who are included in the initial buyout should be restricted to key personnel and typically include the heads of Operations, Finance & Accounting, Marketing, Personnel, Distribution, Service and Branch Managers.
+The number of people who are included in the initial buyout should be restricted to key personnel and typically includes the heads of Operations, Finance & Accounting, Marketing, Personnel, Distribution, Service and Branch Managers.

 The number of participants in the Management Buyout at this stage needs to manageable - typically four to eight individuals initially.
 Once the Management Buyout is completed, additional shareholders can be brought in as desired.